 Asuga, G.N.
 (2015).
 Theorizing school leadership preparation and development in sub-Saharan Africa: The case of Kenya.
 Doctor of Philosophy (Education).
 University of Newcastle, Australia.

 Dalzell, K.E.
 (2016).
 An examination of the leadership practices related to school culture and organizational learning in a consolidated grade 7-12 school.
 Doctor of Education.
 The University of Western Ontario, Canada.

 Irvine, N. (2016).
 The equity of the school prospectus: The impact of ICSEA upon school marketing.
-Master of Educational Leadership, The University of New South Wales, Australia. [with Distinction]
+Master of Educational Leadership, The University of New South Wales, Sydney. [with Distinction]

 Hodges, K. (2012).
 The consecration of time: Student and teacher relations during practicum experiences.
 Bachelor of Teaching / Bachelor of Arts (Honours).
 University of Newcastle, Australia.
 [Awarded 1st Class Honours; Faculty Medal; and an APA Scholarship for Doctoral Studies]

 Luan, X. (2016-2018).
 Shadow education in China.
 Doctor of Philosophy.
 The University of New South Wales, Sydney.